unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/custom-tiling/readme.md

 			<tr>
 				<td class="property">consolidationPartitions</td>
 				<td class="description">No</td>
 				<td class="description">Number of reducers to use when aggregating data records into bins and tiles.
 Alter if you encounter problems with the tiling job due to lack of resources.
-Defaults to the same number of partitions as the original data set.</dd>
+Defaults to the same number of partitions as the original dataset.</dd>
 			</tr>
 			<tr>
 				<td class="property">tileType</td>